CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

 1. Set all Threshold levels to Medium.
 1. Select Run test.

-    >**Note**: Rightfully so, the content is blocked, and was rejected by the Violence filter which has a high severity level.
+    >**Note**: Rightfully so, the content is blocked, and rejected by the Violence filter, which has a high severity level.

 ### Task 2.2: Run a bulk test